Dexter1636/Vue_hello_world/doc/vue_notes.md

 ### v-for

-We can use the `v-for` directive to render a list of items based on an array.
+We can use `v-for` to render a list of items based on an array.

 ```HTML
 <ul id="example-1">